The 9 Best MTB Grips for Downhill, Touring, & Bikepacking

 Are MTB grips the same size?

-Yes and No. While the internal diameterย has been standardized to 22mm to fit almost any type of handlebar forย mountain bikeย handlebar, the length and external diameter varies a lot.ย Short grips might be about 12cm long, while longer ones can go up to 14cm.
-It all comes as a matter of personal choice.
+Yes and No. While the internal diameter has been standardized at 22mm to fit almost any mountain bike handlebar, the length and external diameter vary widely.
+Short grips might be about 12cm long, while longer ones can go up to 14cm.
+It all comes down to personal choice.

 Are lock-on grips better?

 Lock grips are locked into place by a gripping system.
-This allows them not to slide away when wet or deformed.
+This prevents them from sliding away when wet or deformed.

 Can you use BMX grips on an MTB?

-One of the differences might be in the length, BMX grips can be longer than MTB ones because BMX doesn’t have shifters.
+One difference might be length: BMX grips can be longer than MTB ones because BMX doesn’t have shifters.

-Another characteristic of BMX is that they often have a flange on the inside, which is not especially useful, indeed many modern BMX grips don’t have it.
+Another characteristic of BMX grips is that they often have an internal flange, which is not especially useful; indeed, many modern BMX grips don’t have one.

-Basically, all the grips listed here could be installed either on a mountain bike or a BMX.
+All the grips listed here can be installed on either a mountain bike or a BMX.